piulintos/QGISplugins/README.md

 * Raster Normalisation

 # 📆 Roadmap
-* Finalise core features of the Ecosystem Condition assessment tool
+* Finalise core features of the Ecosystem Condition assessment toolset
 * Finalise and publish Raster Tools and sub-tools independently
 * Add installation instructions and screenshots for each plugin